 In 1990, when Nelson Mandela was released South Africa was permitted to export its wines.
 Currently, due to Covid-19, the country has put a ban on all alcohol sales and therefore has not exported any for the past several months.

 First we visited the region of Constantia.
 Constantia is a day trip from Capetown and is a mountain region.
 Wine tasting is a top activity with friends and family on weekends.
-You will often see families with children picnicing at the wineries.
+The Constantia wine route has many wineries worth visiting.
+You will often see families with children picnicking at the wineries.
 There are numerous wineries in this area, but we focused on two of them.